My Chef’s Apron

 They’re soft, chewy, naturally sweet from ripe bananas, and full of nutty goodness like my Peanut Butter Brownie Cookies or Peanut Butter Chocolate Rice Crispy Treats, but without the chocolate.

-No flour, no added sugar—just a simple, wholesome treat perfect for using up overripe bananas and that last scoop of peanut butter.
+No flour, no added sugar—just a simple, wholesome treat, using up overripe bananas and that last scoop of peanut butter.
 Enjoy them with your morning coffee, afternoon tea… or whip up a batch just for your four-legged friend.
+Let's make them!

 Jump to: